106-Sam/TeamSamaritan/README.md

 ## Welcome to 106Sam's World

-hey there, Webcontent is under-building !
+hey there, Website is under process! keep waiting :p